AI Moon Phase Display - Tonight's Lunar Phase

 moonX number

-Stores the horizontal (x) position of the moon's center on the canvas.
-Initialized to canvas center and updated when window resizes
+The horizontal pixel position of the moon's center on the canvas.

 moonY number

-Stores the vertical (y) position of the moon's center on the canvas.
-Initialized to canvas center and updated when window resizes
+The vertical pixel position of the moon's center on the canvas.

 Here are some ways this code could be enhanced: